 Pedal baseplate and heel bracket details

-The pedal baseplate is made out of 15mm thick waterjet cut aluminium and has pre-drilled holes for the Heusinkveld Sim Pedals Pro and Sim Pedals Ultimate.
+The pedal baseplate is made out of 15mm thick waterjet cut aluminium and has pre-drilled holes for the Heusinkveld Sim Pedals Pro, Sim Pedals Ultimate & Sim Pedals Sprint (only the black bracket kit is Sprint compatible).
 Every individual pedal can be adjusted to the left and right (within the slots of the pedal baseplate) as well as to the front and rear (within the mounting feet of the pedals itself).
 The baseplate as a whole can be moved forwards and backwards by loosening the 4 supplied locking levers.

 The baseplate also features mounting holes to mount the Sim Pedals USB controller box underneath the baseplate.
 In order to protect your heels from touching the pivot point of the pedal arms, a heel bracket is supplied.